+MemoryParameters(long maxInitialArea,

+long maxImmortal,

-MemoryParameters(long maxMemoryArea, long maxImmortal, long allocationRate)
+long allocationRate) '''

-Create a MemoryParameters object with the given values and mayUseHeap46 returns true.
+Create a ${\tt MemoryParameters}$ object with the given values and ${\tt mayUseHeap}^{49}$ returns ${\tt true}.$

-maxMemoryArea A limit on the amount of memory the schedulable may allocate in its initial memory area.
+- maxInitialArea A limit on the amount of memory the schedulable may allocate in its initial scoped memory area.
 Units are in bytes.
-When zero, no allocation allowed in the memory area.
-To specify no limit, use NO MAX.

-maxImmortal A limit on the amount of memory the schedulable may allocate in the immortal area.
+When zero, no allocation is allowed in the memory area.
+When the initial memory area is not a ScopedMemory, this parameter has no effect.
+To specify no limit, use UNLIMITED. - maxImmortal A limit on the amount of memory the schedulable may allocate in the immortal area.
 Units are in bytes.
 When zero, no allocation allowed in immortal.
-To specify no limit, use NO MAX.

-allocationRate A limit on the rate of allocation in the heap.
+To specify no limit, use UNLIMITED. - allocationRate A limit on the rate of allocation in the heap.
 Units are in bytes per second of wall clock time.
 When allocationRate is zero, no allocation is allowed in the heap.
-To specify no limit, use NO_MAX.
+To specify no limit, use UNLIMITED.
 Measurement starts when the schedulable is first released for execution (not when it is constructed.)
 Enforcement of the allocation rate is an implementation option.
-When the implementation does not enforce allocation rate limits, it treats all non-zero allocation rate limits as NO_MAX.
+When the implementation does not enforce allocation rate limits, it treats all non-zero allocation rate limits as UNLIMITED.

-IllegalArgumentException when any value other than positive. zero, or NO_MAX is passed as the value of maxMemoryArea or maxImmortal, or allocationRate.
+IllegalArgumentException when any value other than positive, zero, or UNREF-ERENCED is passed as the value of maxInitialArea, maxImmortal, or allocationRate.